 - Comfortable walking shoes

 They have been known to swarm incoming uses from Mexico and Belize, hassle tourists on the streets, fake phone calls to popular hotels and selling bogus or over-priced tickets to Tikal National Park for a Tikal Day Trip, shuttles or buses for onwards destinations.

-The best advice is truly to stay at Hotel Tikal Inn and organise all outbound and inbound shuttles through them for a more enjoyable experience – I meet a lady who was besides herself after being sold a three day package including sunrise tour, only to never have here guide turn up and to find out she only had a one day ticket, not two.
+The best advice is truly to stay at Hotel Tikal Inn and organize all outbound and inbound shuttles through them for a more enjoyable experience – I meet a lady who was beside herself after being sold a three-day package including sunrise tour, only to never have here guide turn up and to find out she only had a one day ticket, not two.

 Tikal National Park is entirely worth it, so don’t let this put you off – but please keep your guard up and wits about you!

 Overall, Tikal National Park in Guatemala is one of the most magnificent Mayan Ruins ever to be unearthed and is undeniably one of the great wonders of the world.
 If you are anywhere near, I highly recommend you make an effort to get here and promise you will be rewarded with memories to last a lifetime.

 If you are able to, you should try to stay within the Tikal National Park zone for a better and more immersive experience and plan in advance to ensure not to get swindled.
 If you go and have any additional information to add, please be kind and put it in the comments below to help future readers out!